quchen/prettyprinter/README.md

   1. `(<$>)` is removed as an operator, since it clashes with the common alias for `fmap`.
-  2. All but the essential `<>` and `<+>` operators were replaced by ordinary names.
+  2. All but the essential `<>` and `<+>` operators were removed or replaced by ordinary names.
   3. Everything extensively documented, with references to other functions and runnable code examples.
   4. Use of `Text` instead of `String`.
-  5. An `optimize` function to fuse text together before rendering for efficiency.
+  5. A `fuse` function to optimize often-used documents before rendering for efficiency.
-  6. Instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in 'color', 'colorDull', 'bgColor', and 'bgColorDull' functions.
+  6. Instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in 'color' 'colorDull', 'bgColor', and 'bgColorDull' functions.

 Migration guide
 ---------------